gurban-dev/portfolio-manager/README.md

 \dt

+To quit:
+\q

+To see the records in one of the database tables: docker exec -it greenportfolio_db bash

+root@794246267d6c:/# psql -U user -d greenportfolio

+SELECT * FROM users_customuser;

 Launch the Django shell inside the Docker container to see the current CustomUser objects: docker compose exec backend python manage.py shell